Velagapudi-Mahendra/Pranav-AI/README.md

 We aim to combine **Artificial Intelligence**, **Data Science**, and **Modern Web Tech** to create a scalable, impactful solution.

 ---
+# Pranav-AI

+🚀 **Pranav-AI** is an innovative AI-driven project being developed for the **Imagine Cup**.
+Our vision is to create an intelligent assistant that combines **natural language processing**, **machine learning**, and **real-world applications** to solve practical problems.

+---

+## 🌟 Project Vision
+Pranav-AI aims to:
+- Build an AI assistant that can understand and respond intelligently.
+- Integrate AI with user-friendly interfaces for accessibility.
+- Provide scalable solutions using modern technologies.
+- Compete at a global level in the Imagine Cup.

+---

+## 🛠️ Tech Stack
+- **Programming Language**: Python
+- **Frameworks/Libraries**:
+  - TensorFlow / PyTorch (for AI/ML)
+  - Hugging Face Transformers (for NLP)
+  - Flask/FastAPI (for backend APIs)
+- **Frontend (Optional)**: React.js or simple web UI
+- **Database**: MongoDB / PostgreSQL
+- **Tools**: VS Code, GitHub, Jupyter Notebook

 ## ⚙️ Setup Instructions